k-si/k-si/README.md

 ### Hi, my friend

 I'm ksir, a coder from China.
-Graduated from Hebei Normal University in 2022.
+Graduated in 2022.
 I'm very interested in the low level of linux kernel, db, network service framework.
 In life, I like all kinds of new activities, such as archery, ice hockey, tennis, volleyball, etc.

 I’m currently working on [ByteDance](https://www.bytedance.com), focusing on the recording and playback of network traffic. you can reach me by orangelvsk@gmail.com.